pau1tuck/nodejs-projects/react.js/theory/lifecycle-methods.md

 export default Timer;
 ```

+In the code above, you can observe the following:

+- In the constructor, we initialize the state of the Timer component.
+- In the `componentDidMount` method, we set up an interval that increments the seconds in state every second.
+- In the `componentDidUpdate` method, we log a message each time the component updates, which is every time the state changes.
+- In the `componentWillUnmount` method, we clear the interval to prevent memory leaks when the Timer component is removed from the DOM.
+- The render method simply displays the current number of seconds that have passed since the timer started.

 ## Function Components

 In function components, the lifecycle methods are achieved using React hooks.
 The `useState` and `useEffect` hooks replicate the lifecycle behavior of class components.